krivdat/job-title-generator/README.md

 Just press ENTER repeatedly to create different random job titles based on four words sources.
 Press "q" to quit.
 Enjoy.

-Web site JS version:
+Web JS version:
 Click on "Generate job title" to generate new random title.
 Must be run under a webserver (just loading index.html in web browser will not work).
+Live version at: http://tomas.krivda.eu/job-title-generator/